« Back to Articles

 plt.show()

-Q-Learning Agent Class
+Q-Learning Agent

-class QLearningAgent: # Renamed class
+class QLearningAgent:

-def __init__(self, num_actions, epsilon, gamma, alpha): # num_actions instead of actions dict
+def __init__(self, num_actions, epsilon, gamma, alpha):

 self.num_actions = num_actions